Commonly Outsourced Logistics Roles (and Why They Work)

 5. Customer Support

-• Allows your team to focus on operations instead of troubleshooting.
+• More time for your team to focus on logistics, not troubleshooting

 6. Data Analysis and Reporting